 Although differences in the methods and materials make it difficult to compare CADR across studies, within-study comparisons showed that DIY designs consistently performed comparably with commercial units (Table 1).
 Furthermore, the relatively high CADR values combined with the low cost of construction meant that DIY designs had a much lower cost per CADR values (\$0.06-0.83) than commercial units (\$0.64-6.80).
-DIY designs also met or exceeded the Energy Star threshold of 2 cfm/W in all but two studies that reported on energy efficiency, making them comparable with commercial units.
+DIY designs also met or exceeded the Energy Star thresholds (as described in the Table 1 caption) in all but three trials that reported on energy efficiency, making them comparable with commercial units.
 Overall, DIY air cleaners were marginally noisier than commercial units, but both types of units produced more than 50 dB (Table 1).
 This noise level is similar to a loud conversation and may be problematic in a classroom environment or for those who are hard of hearing.
 Although in one study the 4×1 design appeared to produce less noise than the 1×1 or 2×1 designs, the authors attributed this to placement of the microphone.10

 Table 1.
 Comparison of DIY air cleaner designs and commercial units.
 Clean air delivery rate (CADR) and noise generation values were those measured at highest fan speed.
 NR indicates not reported.
+The Energy Star thresholds for the CADR per watt comparison were: 1.9 CADR/W for $30 \le CADR < 100$; 2.4 CADR/W for $100 \le CADR < 150$, and 2.9 CADR/W for CADR ≥ 150 .